 Take Action: If you’re worrying about the situation you can do something about, do it (e.g. instead of worrying about failing a test, start studying).

-Let it Go: If you worrying about something you really don’t have control over (e.g. earthquakes), recognize that worrying about it won’t change it.
+Let it Go: If you’re worrying about something you really don’t have control over (e.g. earthquakes), recognize that worrying about it won’t change it.

 At this point of the activity you may reflect on your situation and say whether your strategies are working or not.
 Since Miriam just began working with MindShift and summer is not the most anxious time, she did not have enough time to test the tool yet and check its benefits.
-She can, however, safe her settings and this tool can be used over and over again for other anxious children.
+She can, however, save her settings and this tool can be used over and over again for other anxious children.

-The next step is to test MindShift with Miriam once the time is right (in her case, if she ran into to a loud barking dog and is upset about it), and see if it helps her.
-If it does, the tool will be a huge asset to my daughter, if not, it does not mean it will not work for my students in my special education classroom.
-One person at the time.
+The next step is to test MindShift with Miriam once the time is right.
+In her case, use MindShift prior to a walk, during which dogs are anticipated, to prepare Miriam for their barking, and see if it helps her.
+After some training and multiple trials in different scenarios, I will be able to measure Miriam’s success.
+If MindShift works, it will be a huge asset to my daughter, if not, it does not mean it will not work for my students in my special education classroom.
+One person at a time.

-Sarah, one of the bloggers on Kelly Mental Health site states that she “struggled with panic attacks for years and this app is a fantastic tool because it can come with (her) everywhere, so you can always turn to it” (Kelly Mental Health, 2013).
-Then the parent of a 13 years old boy with anxiety disorder found some comments under Thinking Right very helpful, e.g. “Anxiety is time-limited” and “This feeling will pass – it never lasts forever”.
-All three of her sons and she found the Chill Out Tools to be most effective.
-Her sons are, 6, 10, and 13 years old.
+Sarah, one of the bloggers on the Kelly Mental Health website states that she “struggled with panic attacks for years and this app is a fantastic tool because it can come with (her) everywhere, so you can always turn to it” (Kelly Mental Health, 2013).
+Then the mother of a 13-year-old boy with anxiety disorder found some comments under Thinking Right very helpful, e.g. “Anxiety is time-limited” and “This feeling will pass – it never lasts forever”.
+All three of her sons and she herself found the Chill Out Tools to be the most effective.
+Her sons are 6, 10, and 13 years old.
 Finally she said: “What I like about his app is that no matter what is happening in the house – if I’m cooking dinner, brushing little ones teeth, or if we’re driving in the car – this app is available 24x7 and has very simple meditation techniques that work”(Children’s Health & Wholeness Centre, 2013).
 One important note that Children’s Health & Wholeness Centre offers is that parents have to explore each new site with their children.
 Children should not do it on their own.
 They need to be guided through the process.

-As a high school teacher, it is my responsibility to teach my anxious students to use this app properly and have it available to them (they can downloaded on their smart phones too free of charge) at the time they need it most.
-I would not just ask the anxiety prone child, and perhaps especially the one on Autism Spectrum (since the social and communication skills may limit the broad understanding of the program independently) to go ahead and check it out.
-Anxiety is not something you treat lightly.
-Therefore, my hope is that MindShift will work for my daughter and my students who are on ASD or just suffer anxiety and need help.
-Another hope is that if indeed this app is successful and will receive some meaningful research to back it up, then it will reach a larger population and this population will include people on Autism Spectrum Disorder.
+As a high school teacher, it is my responsibility to teach my anxious students to use this app properly and have it available to them (they can download it on their smart phones too free of charge) at the time they need it most.
+I would not just ask the anxiety-prone child to go ahead and check it out.
+This applies especially to a child on the Autism Spectrum since the limited social and communication skills may pose a challenge to understanding the program independently.
+Anxiety is not something you approach lightly.
+Therefore, my hope is that MindShift will work for my daughter and my students with ASD or just suffer anxiety and need help.
+Another hope is that if indeed this app is successful and will receive some meaningful research to back it up, then it will reach a larger population and this population will include people with Autism Spectrum Disorder.

 Resources